Bank results reveal stark divide as industry recovers from turmoil

 There was also a new warning Friday for smaller banks.
 That came from State Street (STT), which was the nation's 12th largest as of March 31.

-In its second-quarter results, State Street disclosed that its net interest income, which measures the difference between what it earns from loans and pays out in deposits, fell 10% when compared to the first quarter.
+In its second quarter results, State Street disclosed that its net interest income, which measures the difference between what it earns from loans and pays out in deposits, fell 10% when compared to the first quarter.

-That's largely because of rising deposit rates and a rotation by customers out of non-interest bearing deposits as they seek higher yields.
+That's largely because of rising deposit rates and a rotation by customers out of non-interest-bearing deposits as they seek higher yields.
 The bank now expects net interest income to drop 12% to 18% in the coming quarter.

+Read more: High-yield savings account vs. CD: Which is right for you?

-"What we found is that our larger clients, and we primarily have large, sophisticated clients, are quite active in thinking about their alternatives and...that has been accelerated by the swiftness of this cycle and the place that we've come to and the speed," said Eric Aboaf, State Street CFO.
+"What we found is that our larger clients, and we primarily have large, sophisticated clients, are quite active in thinking about their alternatives, and... that has been accelerated by the swiftness of this cycle and the place that we've come to and the speed," said Eric Aboaf, State Street CFO.

-Some other mid sized banks that report their results in the coming weeks have already revised down their expectations of how much of this income they can earn, including executives for US Bancorp (USB), Citizens Financial Group (CFG), Comerica (CMA), Huntington (HBAN), KeyCorp (KEY), and Zions (ZION).
+Some other mid-sized banks that report their results in the coming weeks have already revised down their expectations for how much of this income they can earn, including executives for US Bancorp (USB), Citizens Financial Group (CFG), Comerica (CMA), Huntington (HBAN), KeyCorp (KEY), and Zions (ZION).

-State Street's stock was down nearly 9% Friday morning.
+State Street's stock closed down 12% Friday.

 Navigating the chaos

-The results kicked off a closely-watched earnings season where banks of all sizes will be trying to show that they recovered from one of the most tumultuous periods for the industry since the 2008 financial crisis.
+The results kicked off a closely watched earnings season where banks of all sizes will be trying to show that they recovered from one of the most tumultuous periods for the industry since the 2008 financial crisis.

 JPMorgan demonstrated its hold over the rest of the industry during the chaos of the spring by winning a government-run auction to purchase the bulk of operations of First Republic after regulators seized the San Francisco lender.